locxter/mcrpd/README.md

 ## Dependencies

-I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Ubuntu based Linux distributions as I'm running Linux Mint myself.
+I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Ubuntu as I'm running it myself.
 Anyway, you need to have the following packages installed for everything to work properly:

 - Arduino IDE as a way to compile the Arduino code.
 Install it with `sudo apt install arduino`.
+- OpenSCAD for rendering the CAD file.
+Install it with `sudo apt install openscad`.
-- Vim for editing the source code.
-Install it with `sudo apt install vim`.
+- Gedit for editing the source code.
+Install it with `sudo apt install gedit`.